madeygithub/SkySportsHouseProject/Readme.md

 #Run the Tests

-Run the tests using testNG and the output is displayed in the console. logs and reports are collected.
+Run the tests using testNG (right click on the testng.xml file and run with testNG) and the output is displayed in the console. logs and reports are collected.

 #Reports and Logs